 #5 – Long Term Planning

-This is another importance of the cash flow statement that it helps the management in making the long term planning of the cash.
-It is necessary for the company to make long term financial planning as the growth of the company is dependent on that.
-Thus it reveals vital changes that are required for a company’s financial positioning and helps the management in prioritizing the crucial activities of the business.
+This is another importance of the cash flow statement because it helps the management make the long-term planning of the cash.
+The company must make long-term financial planning as the growth of the company is dependent on that.
+Thus it reveals vital changes that are required for a company's financial positioning and helps the management prioritize the business's crucial activities.

-For Example, projected cash flow helps the management of the company in identifying the possibility of the long term debt repayment as the same depends on the availability of the cash.
+For Example, projected cash flow helps the company's management identify the possibility of long term debt repayment as the same depends on the availability of the cash.

 #6 – Knowing the Optimum Level of Cash Balance

-The importance of the Cash Flow Statement is that it helps the company in ascertaining the Optimum level of Cash Balance.
-It is necessary for the company to determine the optimum level of Cash Balance because this firm can know whether the funds of the company are lying idle, or there is a shortage of cash or the funds are excess.
-After knowing the actual cash position, the management of the company can make the decisions accordingly.
+The importance of the Cash Flow Statement is that it helps the company ascertain the Optimum level of Cash Balance.
+The company must determine the optimum level of Cash Balance because this firm can know whether the funds are lying idle, there is a shortage of cash, or the funds are excess.
+After knowing the actual cash position, the company's management can make the decisions accordingly.

-For Example, if there is a surplus of the cash and funds are lying idle, then the company can invest surplus cash, or if there are the deficit funds, then it can take the decision to borrow the funds from outside in order to overcome the deficit situation.
+For Example, suppose there is a surplus of cash and funds are lying idle.
+In that case, the company can invest surplus cash, or if there are deficit funds, it can decide to borrow the funds from outside to overcome the deficit situation.

 #7 – Helps in Analyzing the Working Capital

-Working capital is the component of the cash flow from the operations that can influence the cash flow of the companies.
-Thus the investors should have awareness about the working capital movement in the company.
+Working capital is the component of the cash flow from the operations that can influence the companies' cash flow.
+Thus, the investors should be aware of the company's working capital movement.

 For Example, the company can preserve its cash by increasing the time for paying the bills.
-It can increase the inflow of the cash by reducing the time taken for collecting the amount from debtors and delay in buying inventory for preserving cash, etc.
+It can increase cash inflow by reducing the time taken to collect the amount from debtors and delay buying inventory to preserve cash, etc.

 Recommended Articles